jhsu22/thermal-solver/README.md

 ## How to Build/Install the App
 Clone the git repository in your code editor of choice, and run main.py!

-Users on macOS will not be able to run the font without installing it onto your computer
+Users on macOS will not be able to run the app with the custom font without installing it onto your computer

 A full desktop release is in the works :)